Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-behaviours.rst

 Non-Player Characters (NPC)
 ---------------------------

-NPC have generally their own agenda: by default, they will live their lives regardless of players.
+NPC have generally their own agenda: by default, they will live their lives, regardless of players.

 Creature Relationships